Essential thrombocythaemia (ET)

-ET is usually diagnosed by a haematologist (a specialist in blood disorders).
-The diagnosis may be suspected after the results of a blood test called a full blood count (FBC).
+ET is usually diagnosed by a specialist in blood disorders (haematologist).
+The diagnosis may be suspected after a routine blood test called a full blood count (FBC).
 This test counts the number of red blood cells, white blood cells and platelets.
 In ET there will be a high platelet count.

-Other conditions can cause an increase in platelet count, such as an infection, arthritis, chronic bleeding or a lack of iron in the blood.
-These need to be ruled out before a diagnosis of ET can be made.
+Other conditions can cause an increase in platelet count, such as an infection, arthritis, chronic bleeding or a lack of iron in the blood (anaemia).
+Your doctor will need to rule these out before a diagnosis of ET can be made.

 Tests and investigations that may be done to confirm a diagnosis of ET are:

-JAK2 is a gene that is important in regulating blood cell production.
-If a change (mutation) happens in this gene, it can cause ET.
+This blood test checks for a change (mutation) in a gene called JAK2.
+This gene helps control how many blood cells are made.
+A change in the gene can cause ET.
 About half of all people with ET have a mutation in the JAK2 gene.
 This change in the gene happens during the person's lifetime.
-It isn't something you’re born with and you can’t pass it onto your children.
+It isn't something you’re born with and you can’t pass it on to your children.

 After this, the doctor will take a small core of marrow from the bone (a trephine biopsy).
 Both samples will be looked at later under a microscope.

 The test can be done on the ward or in the outpatients department.
 The whole procedure takes about 15 minutes.
 It may be uncomfortable when the marrow is drawn into the syringe, but this should only last for a few seconds.